Filing a DISCIPLINARY COMPLAINT against an APSU Student or Student Organization

 - An Administrative Hearing with one or more Student Affairs Administrative Hearing Officers – This option includes a structured hearing to which all parties involved in the incident will be invited.
-(If the student or organization is found to be responsible for a violation of the “Code of Student Conduct,” a formal disciplinary record will be maintained in the Division of Student Affairs for at least 4 years following the decision.
-If the decision results in a student’s Suspension of Expulsion, or an organization’s Suspension, the formal disciplinary record will be maintained permanently.)
+(If the student or organization is found to be responsible for a violation of the “Code of Student Conduct,” a formal disciplinary record will be maintained in the Office of Student Affairs for at least 4 years following the decision.
+If the decision results in a student’s suspension or expulsion, or an organization’s suspension, the formal disciplinary record will be maintained permanently.)

 - A plea of “guilty” and a request to “waive” the right to a hearing.
 (In this case, the Administrative Hearing Officer will review the case and make a decision concerning the disciplinary actions to be taken with the student or organization.
 The record will be maintained according to the same guidelines listed above for other formal disciplinary records.)